PantelisGeorgiadis/async-event-emitter2/README.md

 const events = new AsyncEventEmitter2();

 events.on('test', (e, next) => {
-  // The next event listener will wait til this is done setTimeout(next, 1000);
+  // The next event listener will wait till this is done setTimeout(next, 1000);
 });